Economy of Afghanistan: Trade and industry

 Da Afghanistan Bank serves as the central bank of the nation.
-The "afghani" (AFN) is the national currency, which has an exchange rate of around 70 afghanis to 1 US dollar.
-There are over a dozen different banks operating in the country, including Afghanistan International Bank, Kabul Bank, Azizi Bank, Pashtany Bank, Standard Chartered Bank, and First Micro Finance Bank.
+The "afghani" (AFN) is the national currency, which has an exchange rate of around 65 afghanis to 1 US dollar.
+There are about a dozen different banks operating in the country, including Afghanistan International Bank, Kabul Bank, Azizi Bank, Pashtany Bank, Standard Chartered Bank, and First Micro Finance Bank.
 Cash is still widely used for most transactions.
 A new law on private investment provides three to seven-year tax holidays to eligible companies and a four-year exemption from exports tariffs and duties.
 Improvements to the business-enabling environment have resulted in more than $1.5 billion in telecom investment and created more than 100,000 jobs since 2003.

-Afghanistan is a member of ECO, OIC, SAARC, and WTO.
-It has an observer status in the SCO.
-It seeks to complete the so-called New Silk Road trade project, which is aimed to connecting South Asia with Central Asia and the Middle East.
-This way Afghanistan will be able to collect large fees from trade passing through the country, including from the Trans-Afghanistan Pipeline.